KEELY O'BRIEN

 -We select one new cake message to bake and deliver in the local community.
 The story of this cake is incorporated into the existing performance.
 In this way, the project shifts and accumulates in response to each local context.

--Audience members are playfully invited to be involved in the performance through moments of gentle participation, such as lighting candles, reading text aloud, and writing their own cake messages.
+-Audience members are playfully invited to be involved in the performance through moments of gentle participation, such as eating cake, lighting candles, reading text aloud, and writing their own cake messages.

 3. Project History